AZigalovs/milestoneproject2/README.md

 ## Technologies Used

-- HTML : Core language used on this Project.
+- **HTML** : Core language used on this Project.
-- CSS : Used to style the page.
+- **CSS** : Used to style the page.
-- JavaScript : Used in conjuction with jQuery as part of Maps API and adding functionality.
+- **JavaScript** : Used in conjuction with jQuery as part of Maps API and adding functionality.
-- Bootstrap: Used for adding responsivness to the website.
+- **Bootstrap**: Used for adding responsivness to the website.
-- Google Maps API/Places API : Project uses API for Google Maps to load the map and Places API to load places information.
+- **Google Maps API/Places API** : Project uses API for Google Maps to load the map and Places API to load places information.

 ## Testing

-[Markup Validation Service](https://validator.w3.org/) - used for HTML validation [CSS Validation Service](https://jigsaw.w3.org/css-validator/) - used for CSS validation
+[Markup Validation Service](https://validator.w3.org/) - used for HTML validation

+[CSS Validation Service](https://jigsaw.w3.org/css-validator/) - used for CSS validation

 - Website has also been tested via Chrome Dev Tool for various devices and sizes